Interview with Wyoming Director of Athletics Tom Burman, 6-6-11

 The swimming and diving programs had another successful season, with head coach Tom Johnson winning his fourth conference Coach of the Year award in 2012.

 Cowgirl Tennis achieved its highest national ranking in the history of the program in 2012, reaching a high ranking of No. 56 out of over 300 women's tennis programs in the nation.

-In addition to Texas (2009) and Nebraska (2011), Burman has also negotiated future football contracts with Oregon (2017), Missouri (2018) and Washington State (2018) that will bring each of those teams to Laramie.
+In addition to Texas (2009) and Nebraska (2011), Burman has also negotiated future football contracts to bring the following teams to War Memorial Stadium: Oregon (2017), Washington State (2018), Missouri (2019) and Texas Tech (2022).

-He began his intercollegiate athletics career as Director of Marketing and Promotions (1993-95) at the University of Idaho in Moscow.
-From 1990-92, Burman worked as a project manager for the sports management company DeWilber & Associates in McLean, Va.
+He began his intercollegiate athletics career as Director of Marketing and Promotions (1993-95) at the University of Idaho in Moscow, Idaho.
+Before entering a career in college athletics, Burman worked as a project manager for the sports management company DeWilber & Associates in McLean, Va., from 1990-92.

 Burman earned a bachelor of science degree from Wyoming in 1988 and an M.B.A. from Robert Morris University in Coraopolis, Pa., in 1991.

-Burman is 47 years old, born Jan.
+Burman is 48 years old, born Jan.
 4, 1966.
 He and his wife, Kathy, have two sons, Drew and Nathan.